Through Romania by Train, from Bucharest to BucovinaAthens to Paris

 The new fascist government officially joined the Axis Powers on November 23, 1940.
 Romania provided equipment, oil, and men to Nazi Germany, committing more troops to the Eastern Front than all other German allies combined.
 These Romanian troops played large roles in the fighting in Ukraine, Stalingrad, and elsewhere.

-Allied air forces bombed Romania starting in 1943, with the most prominent mission the Operation Tidal Wave attack on the oil fields and refineries around Ploieşti on August 1, 1943.
+Allied air forces started bombing Romania in 1943.
+The most prominent mission was the Operation Tidal Wave attack on the oil fields and refineries around Ploieşti on August 1, 1943.

 The Red Army Arrives, Romania Joins the Allies

 The Soviet armies invaded in August, 1944.
 Popular support of Romania's participation in the war and of the fascist government fell, and King Michael of Romania led a coup d'état that deposed the fascist Antonescu regime and took Romania to the Allied side for the rest of the war.

 The rail line running east out of Ploieşti soon turns and runs north through eastern Romania, through the city of Bacău and the Romanian region of Moldavia.
 The eastern part of the historic region of Moldavia is now the Republic of Moldova, formerly the Moldavian Soviet Socialist Republic.

 North of Bacău we will eventually arrive at Suceava.
 We will change there to a local train making frequent stops as it winds its way to Gura Humorului and continues west and north from there.

 Gura Humorului is shown on this map but it is not labeled.
 I have superimposed a red "X" on it.
 As you can see from the relief on this map, Gura Humorului is in the eastern edge of the Carpathian mountain range.